Cultural Competency Unit

 The CCU is actively involved in assisting the LACDMH practitioners, provider sites, clinical and administrative programs, and management to integrate cultural and linguistic competence in the service delivery framework.
 The most salient functions of the CCU include:

-• Conduct system-wide cultural competence organizational assessments
+• Conduction of system-wide cultural competence organizational assessments.

 The CCU advocates for the following framework for Culturally and Linguistically Inclusive Services

-2023 Cultural Competence Plan Update Report
+1. Annual Cultural Competence Plan